Your Child’s Life and Family Life Are Our Priority

 Getting to Know You, Getting to Know All About You!

 Stacy, a hometown girl, loved to play with children and was drawn to finding strengths in those of all abilities since she was a little girl.
 These qualities led her to the University of Pittsburgh where she began her path to becoming an OT.
 At Pitt she was honored as a University Scholar and acknowledged as “one of those who show high promise of significant contribution to society and progress.”
 In hopes of becoming a pediatric occupational therapist, her dreams were met when she acquired nationwide pediatric experience in a variety of settings with accomplished colleagues in Sensory Integration and Neuro-developmental Treatment.
-Within her 25+ years of practice, she studied for an advanced Master’s degree in OT at Texas Woman’s University where she published her research on the Occupation-Based Interview and Assessment Tool, Family L.I.F.E.
-(Looking Into Family Experiences) was published in the American Journal of Occupational Therapy in a special issue on autism with DeLana Honaker, PhD, OTR, FAOTA and Catherine Candler, PhD, OTR, BCP.
+Within her 25+ years of practice, she studied for an advanced Master’s degree in OT at Texas Woman’s University where she completed her research on the Occupation-Based Interview and Assessment Tool, Family L.I.F.E.
+(Looking Into Family Experiences).
+Her research was published in the American Journal of Occupational Therapy in a special issue on autism with DeLana Honaker, PhD, OTR, FAOTA and Catherine Candler, PhD, OTR, BCP.
 In addition, her studies at TWU paved the way for the Embrace the Child®, Ltd. practice.
 Her doctoral studies at Misericordia University were formative for continuing to explore and define her passion, the breadth and depth of family, as a prominent trail-blazer for occupational therapists.
 In her practice, Stacy uses DIR®/FCD™ Model and her own Family-Centered Therapy Model™ and Sensory Integration across settings to richly improve quality of life for children and families.